accurascan/Qatar-IOS-SDK/README.md

 ## 1. Setup Accura Qatar

-Step 1: Add licence file in to your project. <br />
+Step 1: Add license file in to your project. <br />
-            - key.licence // for Accura Qatar <br />
+            - key.license // for Accura Qatar <br />
-            Generate your Accura licence from https://accurascan.com/developer/sdk-license<br />
+            Generate your Accura license from https://accurascan.com/developer/sdk-license<br />

 Step 2: Add 'AccuraQatar.framework' into your project root directory